 1. Fighting trafficking is a job for everyone

 The first reason is that these laws highlight how fighting human trafficking isn’t a job that is exclusively for law enforcement.
-It’s also for people like you and me.
+It’s also for people like you.

 Take Oklahoma-based initiative Truckers Against Trafficking (TAT), for example.
 The nonprofit trains trucking and travel plaza industry members to combat trafficking.